What is Verification?

 • An Independent/Dependent verification worksheet, with all items completed and student/parent or student/spouse signatures included

-• IRS Data Retrieval Tool or Tax Return Transcripts
+• IRS Direct Data Exchange (DDX) or Tax Return Transcripts

-• Any applicable tax schedules (i.e., C or F) for student/parent or student/spouse
+• Any applicable tax schedules (i.e., Schedule 1, 2 or 3) for student/parent or student/spouse

 • Parent verification of non-tax filing if parents did not file taxes